-Approximately 41% of our school population are Christian, 3% are Muslim and 42% are non- religious.
+Approximately 27.8% of our school population are Christian, 7.7% are Muslim, less than 1% are Hindu or Sikh and 64% are non-religious or chose not to disclose.
 We promote this diversity and promote understanding and acceptance of all pupils and their families regardless of their religion and belief.

 We are committed to working for the equality of people based on their religion, belief and non-belief.

-To meet our duties under the Equality Act 2010 we show we have due to regard to the need to:
+To meet our duties under the Equality Act 2010,

-• Studying all major religions and beliefs.

-Building on children's cultural backgrounds to develop understanding of themselves and others.
+- Studying all major religions and beliefs. - Building on children's cultural backgrounds to develop understanding of themselves and others.

-- Our curriculum, especially in Religious Education and Personal Social Health and Economic learning, supports pupils to be accepting of one another's lifestyles and beliefs, as well as exploring shared values. - Enabling pupils to develop respect for others and helps to challenge prejudice and discrimination. - Holding special assemblies to mark the main religious festivals. - Visiting local places of worship, including a mosque and a church. - Tackling any form of bullying based on religious discrimination. - Tackling prejudices relating to racism and xenophobia. - Inviting local faith leaders into school to lead assemblies
+Our curriculum, especially in Religious Education and Personal Social Health and Economic learning, under our Character and Culture Curriculum, which supports pupils to be accepting of one another's lifestyles and beliefs, as well as exploring shared values.

+- Enabling pupils to develop respect for others and helps to challenge prejudice and discrimination. - Holding special assemblies to mark the main religious festivals. - Visiting local places of worship, including a mosque and a church. - Tackling any form of bullying based on religious discrimination. - Tackling prejudices relating to racism and xenophobia. - Inviting local faith leaders into school to lead assemblies - Encouraging and inviting individual children to share their lived experiences as members of their faiths